 - VLC player (Handbrake 0.9.3 and higher)

 Insert your video DVD into your Mac.
-And the Handbrake is only available to convert standard video DVDs which are normally playable in DVD players.
-So if you have a DVD-ROM with individual video files (in AVI, MPG, WMV, MOV, etc.), you can't use Handbrake to convert these files.
+And the Handbrake is only available to convert standard DVD videos which are normally playable in DVD players.
+So if you want to convert a DVD-ROM with individual video files (in MOV, WMV, MPG, AVI, etc.), Handbrake is not able to do the conversion for you.

 Open the Handbrake.
 Select the inserted DVD and Open it on the pop up window like the image below.

 The Handbrake 0.9.3 won't natively convert DVDs so you have to install VLC on Mac first.
 If there is no VLC installed, you will get this notice:

 Then click "Get VLC" or go to the site to get it: http://www.videolan.org/vlc/.
 The media player enables you to play video in various formats, DVDs and VCDs.
 And now Handbrake can read DVDs by using some components of the VLC media player.

 When you have downloaded VLC player, you have to install the VLC on Mac.

 Now Handbrake will start scanning your DVD.
 It will take minutes to finish scanning, which depends on the optical driver speed or your DVD contents.